pdblunt/GNSS_SWRX_NOOELEC_SDR/README.md

 # GNSS_SWRX_NOOELEC_SDR

 ## dataCapture folder
-This folder contains a simulink model, **Record_and_view_L1_Signal.slx** , that allows you to configure the Nooelec SDR front end, visualise the raw data in the time and frequency domains and capture raw data.  **NOTE** – When recording raw data, comment out other monitors (spectrum, etc) and set Matlab task priority to ‘real time’ in the task manager.
+This folder contains a simulink model, **Record_and_view_L1_Signal.slx** , that allows you to configure the Nooelec SDR front end, visualise the raw data in the time and frequency domains prior to data logging (for test).

+A reliable method of capturing data without dropping samples from the SDR is to use 'captureDataScipt.m'.
+This executes a mex file of the function 'GNSS_SDR_capture.m'.
+If you want to change the settings of the SDR change 'GNSS_SDR_capture.m' and then run 'codegen GNSS_SDR_capture -args false' in the Matlab command window before running 'captureDataScipt.m'.

 ## dataLogs folder

-**SortSDRdata.m** – splits up raw SDR data into separate I and Q files for the SW receiver
+Default folder location for raw data logs.

 ## GNSS_SWRX folder
 This folder contains a Maltlab based software GNSS receiver for Nooelec SDR front ends